deasterly/ADMIN1/Lab_Guides/Module_01_Labs.md

 ### END OF MODULE LAB - Using the CLI

 > ### Perform the following tasks on the **Workstation VM** as user **student**.
+> In this lab you will perform the following tasks:
+- Task 1
+- Task 2
+- Task 3

 ******

-### TASK 1: Confirm your are logged in to the correct host as the correct user
+### STEP 1: Confirm your are logged in to the correct host as the correct user
 1. Open a terminal as needed
 2. Type the following commands in the terminal:
 3. `hostname ; whoami ; pwd `